maringa780/ClusToRa/README.md

 💡**Tip:** If you don’t have a MATLAB license, you can sign up for [MATLAB Online](https://www.mathworks.com/products/matlab-online/matlab-online-versions.html) (Basic), which currently includes 20 free hours per month.
 ###### Option 1.2 Desktop MATLAB
 Open your locally installed MATLAB application and run the same code shown above.
+> For local MATLAB, ensure you have the MATLAB toolboxes listed in the dependencies below.

 #### Option 2: Install `ClusToRa` as a Standalone Application on Windows/macOS
 > Download `WindowsClusToRa.exe` or `macOSClusToRa.dmg` from the `app` folder